 Q. I was prescribed prednisone for sinusitis.
 It was a nightmare.

 I gained weight and my face puffed up.
-I had strange dreams when I could sleep, which was rare.
+Strange dreams troubled my rare nights of sleep.
 I became irritable and aggressive.
 Things that wouldn’t normally bother me made me want to scream.

 I wish my doctor had warned me about these prednisone side effects in advance so I would have been better prepared.